Dogs love Playing at the Sheepfold at the Fells Reservation

 Would you believe there is a 2500 acre park just a few exits North of Boston?
 If you need a break from the hustle and bustle of Boston and find yourself yearning for a taste of the great outdoors then pay attention.
 Just up the road you will find endless trails winding through thick woods and over hill and dale (not sure what dale really is).
 There are breathtaking views of the gigantic reservoirs (beautiful lakes you can’t swim in) that are the crown jewels of this easy get away.
 The views of the city are spectacular as well.

-Playtime at Sheepfold
+Legal Off-leash Dogs at Sheepfold

 Hiking Trails from Sheepfold